Welcome note

 -

-David A. Haig
+David A. Haig, USA

 Microchimerism and kinship: evolutionary considerations.

-Amy M. Boddy
+Amy M. Boddy, USA

 Consequences of being microchimeric.
 Im Abstract.
 Evolutionary perspectives on microchimerism